madara-tribe/least_squares_estimator/README.md

 # Estimate real distance via least squares
 This repository is to convert relative depth(midas prediction) to the actual physical distance (absolute distance) via the least-squares method.

-after getting the absolute distance and x-coordinate, calcurate angle as servo motor angle for real-world robotic applications such as object tracking or alignment.
+after getting the absolute distance and x-coordinate, calculate angle as servo motor angle for real-world robotic applications such as object tracking or alignment.

-# how to estimate
-1. by running least-squares method to convert relative distance to absolute one by python

-<code> $ python3 least_squares_calculate.py</code>

-2. calcurate servo angle from absolute distance and x-coordinate

-<code>ros2 run least_squares_fitter least_squares_fitter</code>

-as for the angle calcatation, refer the figure and code below.
+as for the angle calcation, refer the figure and code below.

 ![Image](https://github.com/user-attachments/assets/7d5d643a-2c41-4f97-8e4c-52964588ecde)

 ```python